Rafat-Khandaker/GeoServices-Core-Container/README.md

 - Make sure that docker container has access to internet via with or without proxy if needed
 - Uncomment line 13 in Web-API.Dockerfile "LD_DEBUG=libs" (this will give more detailed debug logs during the build process and running application container)

-# Running Project from Visual Studio Instructions with DEBUG enabled
+# Debug in Visual Studio
 - Simply execute with Dockerfile inside the Project directory eg:..
 GeoServices-Core-Container/Geoservices-Core-Web-API/Dockerfile
 - You can run the docker container inside visual studio with breakpoints in program